Voltage Fighter Gowcaizer: Related media

-A three-episode OVA series based on the game was directed by the game's character designer Masami Ōbari and animated by J.C.Staff.
+A three-episode OVA series based on the game was directed by the game's character designer Masami Ōbari and animated by J.C.Staff released between 1996 and 1997.
 An English adaptation was produced by U.S. Manga Corps and made into an hour-and-a-half film titled Voltage Fighters: Gowcaizer the Movie.
 Four drama CDs, an image song collection, and a manga were also released.
 Similarly, Karin Son and Shaia Hishizaki were re-used in Angel Blade as minor antagonists.

 The OVA plot goes deeper into Ohga's mysterious motives for granting Kaiser Stones to individuals, in an effort to stop the true evil force controlling him; a mysterious nihilistic entity formed by human thought and known as Omni Exist.
 In the OVA, Kyosuke is aided by a dog spirit called Kubira instead of a monkey one as in the game, Suzu Asahina has a separate armour form, and two Briders make a cameo appearance.